dobots/website/_posts/2012-06-19-implementing-swarm-behavior-with-a-group-of-small-robots.md

 ##  Introduction

-If you have read the ["Building a swarm robot"](http://www.dobots.nl/blog/-/blogs/building-a-swarm-bot) post, you already know that we at DO Bots are aiming to develop a cheap platform for swarming experiments.
+If you have read the ["Building a swarm robot"](http://www.dobots.nl/blog/-/blogs/building-a-swarm-bot) post, you already know that we at Dobots are aiming to develop a cheap platform for swarming experiments.
 The Dotty is the result of our first attempts.
 As mentioned before, we are interested in equipping our small bots with machine learning algorithms to assist the swarm in fulfilling the given task and